mikahado/gwe/README.md

 The app's `./public` folder is unique in that it's contents will be present in the app's build, which is why certain elements, such as images, etc. are present in that folder.

+One detail to note is that, when running your live local server (see _Start a Live Development Server_ section above), the app will serve a temporary build of the app which is automatically updated and re-served as files are edited.
+Don't mistake this to think that your project's file structure as is should be deployed to a production server: when you are ready to deploy the app, you should create a production build by running `yarn build`.

 **NOTE:** Putting content files in the `./public` should not be thought of as a go-to solution for files that the developer want to be present in the app for reasons that won't be explained in detail here.
 The go-to solution for almost all files should be a relative import from a relevant `./src/` subfolder.

+### Babel for Live Compiling

+Another feature fo developing this project which comes standard with create-react-app is its [Babel](https://babeljs.io/docs/en/) integration.
+Babel is a JavaScript compiler which transforms ES6+ JavaScript into syntax compatible with older browsers, so code can use `import`/`export`, arrow functions, and other ES6 conveniences without a problem.
+In create-react-app projects, Babel compilation occurs with the live webpack builds, so starting your live local development server will automatically trigger the compilation and will instantly re-compile with every saved changed to your code.

 ## Multiple Language Programming